 \section{Discussion I: Nuclear Charge Radius}

 In this section, the nuclear charge radii of the palladium isotopes are deduced from the measured muonic transition energies.
-The two-parameter Fermi (2pF) function is assumed as the charge distribution in the analysis.
+The two-parameter Fermi (2pF) function is assumed for the charge distribution in the analysis.
 Once the 2pF function is assumed, the two parameters in the 2pF function are determined using the experimental inputs, and then the rms charge radius can be calculated from the 2pF function.

-Here we will follow references~\cite{Barrett1974, Borie1982, Michel2017}.
+Here we follow references~\cite{Barrett1974, Borie1982, Michel2017}.
 One can start from a simple two-body bound system with the muon and the nucleus in their center-of-mass system using their reduced mass ($m_{r}$).
 Omitting the nuclear excitation, the Hamiltonian of the muonic atom can be written as

 where $H_{\mu}$ is the free Dirac Hamiltonian with the reduced mass ($m_r$) and $H_{\mu-N}$ is the interaction Hamiltonian.
-Considering the ground state of a spherical even-even nucleus with the spin parity $0^+$, $H_{\mu-N}$ contains only the static electric part.
+Considering the ground state of a spherical even-even nucleus with a spin parity of $0^+$, $H_{\mu-N}$ contains only the static electric part.
 The interaction Hamiltonian can be expressed with the fine structure constant $\alpha$ and the nuclear charge distribution $\rho(r)$ as

 where $\rho(r)$ must be normalized to be $\int \rho \mathrm{d}r^3 = Z$.
-For the $0^+$ states, the static potential with the spherical charge distribution (Eq.~(\ref{eq:static_potential})) is also adequate for deformed nuclei as the first approximation.
+For $0^+$ state, the static potential with the spherical charge distribution (Eq.~(\ref{eq:static_potential})) is also adequate for deformed nuclei as the first approximation.
 This approximation is also justified for deformed nuclei considering a time-averaged distribution.

 For the numerical calculation, one must assume the functional form of $\rho(r)$.
 The 2pF distribution with parameters $c$ and $t$ is used in this analysis:

 where $N_0$ is the normalization factor.
 The Fermi parameters, $c$ and $t$, are the half-density radius and the diffuseness, respectively.
 Once the functional form of $\rho(r)$ is given, the binding energies of the muonic atom are calculated by numerically solving the eigenvalue problem of the Hamiltonian (Eq.~(\ref{eq:hamiltonian})).
 The muonic X-ray transition energies are then calculated to be the difference of the binding energies between the two corresponding states.